 In December 2020 the European Commission published a roadmap outlining its intention to advance a legislative proposal to revise Regulation (EU) 1169/2011.
-A legislative proposal was expected in the fourth quarter of 2022 but has still not been released.
+The legislative proposal has been delayed and it is unclear if the new Commission will propose it for the period 2024-2029.

-Additional information pertaining to general EU food labeling requirements can be found in the 2023 EU FAIRS report.
+Additional information pertaining to general EU food labeling requirements can be found in the 2024 EU FAIRS.